PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 >or a different cache per repository for size and perf reasons.
 >Perf tests will determine if the cache needs to be in binary form.

-### Automatic updating of the cache
+### Updating of the cache

+In the initial implementation of the module we will use introduce a cmdlet `Update-PSCache` in order to update the cache.

-On any operation that reaches out to a repository, a REST API will be called to see if the hash of the cache matches the current cache and if not, a new one is downloaded.
+We will continue to explore automatic updating of the cache in which on any operation that reaches out to a repository, a REST API will be called to see if the hash of the cache matches the current cache and if not, a new one is downloaded.
+This system may also take into consideration how recently the cache has been updated to avoid constant updates.

 >[!NOTE]
 >In the implementation we'll need to handle the case where the module attempts